Last Updated on January 28, 2025

 By Jim Ferri

-In my many years of travel I’ve found that the two things I enjoy most are being able to observe local cultures, and taste local foods.
-I then found I could do both by having a picnic in major European cities.
+In my many years of travel, I’ve found that the two things I enjoy most are observing local cultures and tasting local foods.
+I then found that I could do both by picnicking in major European cities.

-Whether it be a sandwich or something more substantial – all I need is a place where I can observe both the local sights and local people.
+Whether it be a sandwich or something more substantial, all I need is a place where I can observe the local sights and people.

-Many European cities are great grazing grounds for ad-hoc picnics.
-The key is to know where to go to make the best of both your culinary and visual experience.
+Many European cities are great grazing grounds for ad hoc picnics.
+The key is to know where to go to maximize your culinary and visual experience.

 Putting It All Together

-The culinary aspect is simple – just find a small food shop in the area where you’ll have your picnic.
-This is usually much less expensive than dining in a restaurant or café, unless you go really over-the-top with local delicacies.
+The culinary aspect is simple—find a small food shop in the area where you’ll have your picnic.
+This is usually much less expensive than dining in a restaurant or café unless you go really overboard with local delicacies.
 It also gives you more control of your time, something especially important if you’re just in a city for a day or two.

-The “where” is the more difficult part, since in an unfamiliar city you usually don’t have a clue as to where to go, especially if you’re on a tight budget or schedule.
+The “where” part is more difficult since, in an unfamiliar city, you usually don’t know where to go, especially if you’re on a tight budget or schedule.

-While a chair or bench is great to have for a sit-down lunch – and a table is a major plus – there are those times when steps will do just fine.
+While a chair or bench is excellent for a sit-down lunch—and a table is a major plus—there are times when steps will do just fine.

-So the next time you’re in one of the cities listed below, grab your guidebook, map and a good sandwich and set off to explore.
+So the next time you’re in one of the cities listed below, grab your guidebook, map, and a good sandwich and explore.
 Just leave any place you picnic cleaner than when you arrived.

 London